-- Administering and coordinating the MPO / IDOT Intergovernmental Agreement (sometimes referred to as the IDOT Planning Services Contract). - Preparing quarterly progress reports, financial statements and annual completion reports, where necessary, for State and Federal contracts and related record keeping and other documentation for audit purposes.
-Preparing reports and maintaining records to meet the accounting requirements of the local participants. - Procuring necessary supplies, office space and capital equipment such as computer equipment (hardware and software) and similar equipment necessary for gathering, displaying, or disseminating information. - Hiring and supervising employees. - Managing, employee benefits, performing employee evaluations, setting and disbursing salaries.
-Conducting similar activities necessary to maintain the MPO but not readily accountable to other specific work elements. - Maintaining and preparing records and documentation necessary for certifying the Planning Process for conformance with applicable State and Federal guidelines and regulations. - Assuring equal opportunities to Disadvantaged Business Enterprises (DBE) and minorities in contracts and subcontracts. - Maintenance of the Cooperative Agreement (CA) empowering the MPO for the Rockford Urbanized Area.
+- 1. Administering and coordinating the MPO/IDOT Intergovernmental Agreement. - 2.
+Preparing monthly progress reports, financial statements and annual completion reports, where necessary, for State and Federal contracts and related record keeping and other documentation for audit purposes. - 3.
+Preparing reports and maintaining records to meet the accounting requirements of the local participants. - 4.
+Procuring necessary supplies, office space, and capital equipment, such as computer equipment, and similar equipment necessary for gathering, displaying, or disseminating information. - 5.
+Hiring and supervising employees.

+- 6. Managing, employee benefits, performing employee evaluations, setting and disbursing salaries.
+Conducting similar activities necessary to maintain the MPO but not readily accountable to other specific work elements. - Maintaining and preparing records and documentation necessary for certifying the Planning Process for conformance with applicable State and Federal guidelines and regulations. - 8.
+Assuring equal opportunities to Disadvantaged Business Enterprises (DBE) and minorities in contracts and subcontracts. - Maintenance of the Cooperative Agreement (CA) empowering the MPO for the Rockford Urbanized Area.